Haven’t we always been told – “Old is gold”?

 Legacy Modernization Approaches

-Whether your organization chooses to replace the complete enterprise application system, replace one application component at a time, apply localized quick fixes in one application or modernize the infrastructure, any approach is better than none at all.
+Whether your organization chooses to replace the complete enterprise application system, replace one application component at a time, apply localized quick fixes, or modernize the infrastructure, any approach is better than none at all.

 More companies have started investing in the digital transformation of their legacy systems and applications.